toolpath/Tool-Order-Optimizer/README.md

     sa_solve(TOOL_SEQUENCE, M)
 ```

+then from a terminal call the python script.

 # Pure Python (start here)
 Use this one if you don't know how to install Scipy into your python installation